 Charter schools can innovate because they have more flexibility and autonomy than traditional public schools.
 At the same time, they remain closely regulated entities that use public resources to serve public school students.
 Charter schools must comply with New York State Charter Schools Act of 1998 (as amended), as well as many state and federal laws and regulations.

-On April 1, 2014, New York State lawmakers approved a package of budget legislation that changed the legal landscape for New York City charter schools.
-The Charter Center created a detailed guide to help schools understand how the legislation impacts their work in seven key areas.Approval, Accountability and Oversight Fact Sheet
+On June 26, 2015, the Senate and Assembly passed new legislation regarding New York City charter schools.
+The Charter Center drafted a detailed memo to help schools understand how the legislation impacts their work surrounding charter cap restrictions, teacher qualification flexibility and permissive enrollment preference.Approval, Accountability and Oversight Fact Sheet

 Charter schools have greater autonomy than district schools, but are held strictly accountable for academic performance and for compliance with laws and regulations that protect students and taxpayers.